tuxpoldo/btsync-deb/btsync/README.md

 In order to limit the operation of BitTorrent Sync to a specific interface in a multihomed environment, a so called [preload shim](https://en.wikipedia.org/wiki/Shim_(computing)) can be used.
-The BitTorrent Sync repository contains a precompiled version of [Daniel Ryde's bins.so shim](http://www.ryde.net/code/) that must be installed
+The BitTorrent Sync repository contains a precompiled version of [Daniel Ryde's bind.so shim](http://www.ryde.net/code/) that must be installed
 with:

 ```bash